Mr. Todd Bowman

 Why a Catholic Education Matters

 I feel a Catholic education is important because it develops the whole person, both academically and spiritually.
-The reason I choose to work at St. Joseph’s School is because it is a family, friendly environment.
+The reason I choose to work at St. Joseph’s is because it is a family, friendly environment.
 Both the families and the faculty are very supportive and wonderful to work with.

 Subject Area/Grade and Related Education